What are teen treatment programs and centers?

 Why choose Solstice West?

 An integrated approach to care is something we feel passionately about.
-From doing adventure therapy with members of the clinical team to daily interactions with executive and administrative staff, it is clear from the beginning that all the parts at Solstice West are working together to provide a cohesive, structured, and communicative framework for your daughter to thrive.
+From doing adventure therapy with members of the clinical team to daily interactions with executive and administrative staff, it is clear from the beginning that all the parts at Solstice West are working together to provide a cohesive, structured, and communicative framework for your child to thrive.

 In keeping with that individualized approach on an activity and interest level, we ensure that the same occurs therapeutically.
 Every student at Solstice West is following a treatment plan that is designed just for her.
 Our individualized treatment approach makes sure that we are customizing and tailoring the program to meet the specific needs of each student.
 We focus on treating the whole person, not just the diagnosis or the symptoms.
 This includes educational milestones and measurable academic goals along with healthy coping skills and daily living tasks.